marioneil/weather-app/client/README.md

 mAY 21 -

-fix the Clear Search bar bug
+fix the Clear Search bar bug, remove the search term once it is completed.

 redirct to today when loading home page.

 monthly screen